DuncanWalter/boilerplate/README.md

 # boilerplate

-Boilerplate for a modern web stack
+Some general purpose snippets for frontend development